Bear Spray vs. Pepper Spray: Which Is The Best For Self Defense?

 Pepper spray comes in small containers that are easy to carry around and deploy, whereas bear sprays are generally too cumbersome to tuck into your back pocket.

-As far as I could ascertain, bear sprays only come in sprays, whereas pepper spray comes in foams and other formats that make it safer to use and easier to deploy, especially in strong winds.
+As far as I could ascertain, bear sprays only come in sprays, whereas pepper spray comes in foams and other formats, making it safer to use and easier to deploy, especially in strong winds.

-However, if you use it in a one-on-one situation, it will not have the intensity or immediacy of the pepper spray because of its range and spray pattern.
+However, if you use it one-on-one, it will not have the intensity or immediacy of the pepper spray because of its range and spray pattern.

 Conclusion